ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Log Tree

-Log trees are used for storing information in the chronological order that it was added and are constructed as *left-balanced* binary trees.
+Log trees store information in the chronological order that it was added, and are constructed as *left-balanced* binary trees.

 A binary tree is *balanced* if its size is a power of two and for any parent node in the tree, its left and right subtrees have the same size.
 A binary tree